Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Findings: Common Themes

-The prevalence of data augmentation and template-based methods can be seen as a product of the present time, where the affordances of LLMs make these methods expedient.
-There is acknowledgment that training data are a source of biases, yet there is little focus on data sourcing processes.
-Templatic methods can reveal egregious biases, and template-based data augmentation can directly address these shortcomings.
-However, augmenting existing datasets with synthetic language does not represent actual language use, and is not easily portable to non-English languages, further entrenching the Anglocentrism of NLP research.

 Large Language Models (LLMs), which increasingly serve as the backbone of modern NLP systems, are trained on massive, mostly uncurated online text corpora.
 LLMs thus tend to inherit and reproduce social biases from these corpora \cite{mickel2025more}*.
-For the queer community, such biases manifest in the form of erasure, stereotyping, misgendering, hate speech and under- or misrepresentation.
-In addition to being used directly, LLMs frequently serve as the foundation for other NLP or multimodal models that amplify and propagate these harms.
-A first step to mitigating these harms is to make them visible through evaluation.
+Examining LLMs and their outputs is therefor a common object of study in Queer NLP papers (30 papers, 24\% of our survey).